 Ask yourself these questions to help decide if a self-managed super fund is right for you.

 You generally need a reasonable amount of super to justify the costs of an SMSF however there is no minimum balance required by law.
 The main considerations are comparing the costs incurred with those for industry or retail super funds and ensuring that the balance, and any investment returns, are not absorbed by costs and fees.
 The fixed costs, (such as the administration fee and audit fee) when measured as a percentage of the balance, will reduce as the balance increases.
-An SMSF can pool the superannuation accounts of up to four members to increase the total SMSF balance.
+An SMSF can pool the superannuation accounts of up to six members to increase the total SMSF balance.

 COST COMPARISON WITH INDUSTRY AND RETAIL FUNDS